-- Ural Australia will repair or replace, at its options, any part (including parts of the emission control systems) that is found to be defective in material or workmanship under normal use for the applicable time period.

-- In cases when warranty repair takes longer than 14 days, the warranty time period (see Warranty Time Period) is extended for the time period of repair, during which the motorcycle could not be ridden due to failures.
+- To obtain warranty service, return your motorcycle at your expense within the limited warranty period to an authorised Ural dealer.
+The authorised Ural dealer should be able to provide warranty service during normal business hours, depending upon the workload of the authorised dealer's service department and the availability of necessary parts. - Ural Australia will repair or replace, at its options, any part (including parts of the emission control systems) that are found to be defective in material or workmanship under normal use for the applicable time period. - In cases when warranty repair takes longer than 14 days, the warranty time period (see Warranty Time Period) is extended for the period of time required to complete the repairs, during which the motorcycle could not been ridden. - Ural Australia will reimburse non-URAL repair shops performing warranty repairs only if all the warranty processing and approval procedures are completely fulfilled and/or carried out according to Ural Australia's guidelines (see Warranty Claim Filing Procedures).

-- Ural Australia provides warranty for spare parts for the following period of time starting from the time of purchase of the parts by a Dealer or retail customer.

-- 1. Engine 12 months

-- 2. Gearbox 12 months

-- 3. Final drive 12 months

-- 4. Alternator 6 months

-- 5. Electric starter 6 months

-- 6. EFI Components 6 months

-- 7. The rest of the motorcycle parts and parts assemblies 30 days

-The above applies ONLY in cases when Dealer or retail customer identifies defects before using parts and/or assemblies or these defects are identified during performance AND provided these parts have been properly installed by Ural Australia or authorized Ural Australia Dealer.

-•Ural Australia will reimburse non-Ural Australia repair shops performing warranty repair for labour only if all the warranty processing and approval procedures are completely fulfilled and/or carried out according to IMWA, Inc. guidelines stated in the Warranty Claim Filing Procedures.

-WARRANTY DISCLAIMERS LIMITATIONS & EXCLUSIONS DISCLAIMER OF CONSEQUENTIAL DAMAGE & LIMITATION OF IMPLIED WARRANTIES Ural Australia Pty Ltd DISCLAIMS ANY RESPONSIBILITY FOR:
+WARRANTY DISCLAIMERS LIMITATIONS & EXCLUSIONS

-- Loss of time due to warrantable issue

-- Loss of use of motorcycle

-- Transportation expenses

-- Any other incidental or consequential damage (i.e. storage)
+Ural Australia Disclaims Any Responsibility For:

+- Loss of time due to warrantable issues and/or repairs. - Loss of use of motorcycle dues to warrantable repairs. - Transportation expenses including, but not limited to, towing and/or rentals. - Any other incidental or consequential damages and/or expenses.